teampheenix/StarCraft-Casting-Tool/README.md

 **[https://teampheenix.github.io/SCCT-archive/](https://teampheenix.github.io/SCCT-archive/)**

 ## General Information
 The tool generates various browser sources (and text-files): Amongst others, two complete sets of corresponding *Map Icons* (including map, players, races, and score), a Score Icon (including the score, team names, and logos) and GSL-like *Intros* (including player, race and team).
-All of these files can be included via local files and optionally uploaded to a specified FTP server to provide these files remotely to others, for example, to your co-caster.

 StarCraft Casting Tool can monitor your SC2-Client to detect the score, update it automatically, and provide corresponding player Intros.
 On Windows, the tool can additionally and automatically set and toggle the score in your SC2-Observer UI and toggle the production tab at the start of a game.